skoczen/will/docs/improve.md

 - [bfhenderson](https://github.com/bfhenderson) removed dependence on the v1 token, and made help more friendly.
 - [borgstrom](https://github.com/borgstrom) gave you beautifully architected storage backends, including support for couchbase and local storage.
 - [brandonsturgeon](https://github.com/brandonsturgeon) jumped on hipchat's API-breaking change, and made will immune in a flash.
 Fixed the docs, too.
-- [BrianGallew](https://github.com/BrianGallew) improved the blacklist import mechanism, so blacklisted modules aren't even attempted to be imported, and taught will to handle zombie users with grace.
+- [BrianGallew](https://github.com/BrianGallew) improved the blacklist import mechanism, so blacklisted modules aren't even attempted to be imported, taught will to handle zombie users with grace, and fixed the file storage backend.
 - [bsvetchine](https://github.com/bsvetchine) fixed a bug with README generation.
 - [carsongee](https://github.com/carsongee) pooled your redis connections.
 - [camilonova](https://github.com/camilonova) fixed the `@randomly` decorator, and brought the joy of more pugs to your life.
 He's also reported several important bugs.